k4cper-g/plinko-vs/README.md

-# Plinko Simulator VSCode Extension
+# Plinko VSCode Extension

-A fun Plinko ball simulation game right inside Visual Studio Code!
-Watch balls drop through pegs and land in multiplier slots, just like the popular gambling game.
+Bored of waiting for your AI agent to finish code?
+Gamble your time away with Plinko right inside VSCode!

 ## Features